MaZderMind/cwa-qr/README.md

 	- `cwa.lowlevel.LOCATION_TYPE_TEMPORARY_CLUB_ACTIVITY `= 10
 	- `cwa.lowlevel.LOCATION_TYPE_TEMPORARY_PRIVATE_EVENT `= 11
 	- `cwa.lowlevel.LOCATION_TYPE_TEMPORARY_WORSHIP_SERVICE `= 12
-- `defaultCheckInLengthInMinutes`: Default Checkout-Time im Minutes, Optional
+- `defaultCheckInLengthInMinutes`: Default Check-out time in minutes, Optional
 - `randomSeed`: Specific Seed, 16 Bytes, Optional, leave Empty if unsure, see Below for Explanation

 Random Seed
 -----------
-To Mitigate [Profiling of Venues](https://github.com/corona-warn-app/cwa-documentation/blob/c0e2829/event_registration.md#profiling-of-venues), each QR-Code contains a 16 Bytes long random Seed Value, that makes each Code even with the same Data unique.
-This Way a Location can generate a fresh QR-Code each day and avoid the Risk of being tracked.
+To mitigate [Profiling of Venues](https://github.com/corona-warn-app/cwa-documentation/blob/c0e2829/event_registration.md#profiling-of-venues), each QR-Code contains a 16 Bytes long random Seed Value, that makes each code even with the same data unique.
+This way a location can generate a fresh QR-Code each day and avoid the risk of being tracked.

-But sometimes it is Important to be able to re-generate the exact same Code ie. from a Database or other deterministic Sourcers.
-If this is important to you, you can specify your own 16-Bytes in the `randomSeed` Parameter of the `CwaEventDescription` Object.
+But sometimes it is important to be able to re-generate exactly the same code, e.g. from a database or other deterministic sources.
+If this is important to you, you can specify your own 16 bytes in the `randomSeed` Parameter of the `CwaEventDescription` object.
 You can easily generate it with [`os.urandom(16)`](https://docs.python.org/2.7/library/os.html#os.urandom).